-Who is a fit For a R&D Researcher Role?
+Who is a fit for an R&D Researcher Role?

 Engineers use their engineering and leadership skills to lead the innovation process.
 They apply scientific principles to solve significant technical problems and to deliver breakthrough products, processes, raw materials, and packaging technologies that delight consumers.

 Who is a fit For an R&D Engineering Role?

 Graduates with a minimum four year degree, typically Master or PhD in Engineering.
 Degrees in Electrical, Mechanical, Chemical, Materials, or Biomedical Engineering are preferred.

-PhD Scientists use their fundamental research skills to advance our understanding and application of science.
+Scientists use their fundamental research skills to advance our understanding and application of science.
 They work on exciting, cutting-edge technologies, and bring forward new technical insights based on their original ideas.
 The application of their work leads to better products, processes, raw materials, and packaging technologies that delight consumers.

 Who is a fit for an R&D Scientist Role?

 Internships & Thesis in R&D

 We have lots of exciting internship and thesis opportunities throughout the year, please see below for a selection of current available openings:

 - Students of Computational or Mechanical engineering